Comparing The Different Types of Wood Used In Amish Furniture

 Walnut Wood

-Walnut wood is prized for its rich, dark color and striking grain patterns.
+Walnut wood is prizeless for its rich, dark color and striking grain patterns.
 Amish furniture made from walnut showcases a luxurious and opulent feel.
 The wood’s natural beauty and elegance make it a popular choice for crafting executive desks, occasional tables, and handcrafted bedroom sets that become heirloom pieces in many households.

 Hickory Wood